-The following terms and conditions of carriage apply to all customers travelling on any Nottingham City Transport bus and were last revised on 4 December 2017.
+The following terms and conditions of carriage apply to all customers travelling on any Nottingham City Transport bus and are effective from 25th May 2018.

 Nottingham City Transport is the principal bus operator in Nottingham, carrying around 1 million passenger journeys every week on 330 buses throughout the City as well as to the neighbouring towns of Loughborough and Southwell.

 With so many people using the bus, we have to set out guidelines and rules when travelling on the bus to ensure the safety and comfort of all passengers.
 These Terms and Conditions of Carriage have been fully updated to inform and advise you about the rules on our buses and the expectations we have of you as a passenger, when travelling with us.

 - When you buy a ticket or validate a smart card to travel on one of the buses operated by Nottingham City Transport, you enter into an agreement with the Company.